How to defend and justify your pricing

 Point out your added value

 Come up with a package of advantages that distinguish your product or service from the competition, and train staff to use this bigger picture.
-Explaining this added value can help ensure that price is not an issue.
+Explaining this added value can help ensure price is not an issue.

 This is similar to the point above, but it looks at the added value you offer from another angle.

-Similarly, they might be annoyed at pushy sales tactics in sales people or find the fine print stressful.
+Similarly, they might be annoyed at pushy sales tactics in salespeople or find the fine print stressful.

-If you can find and solve those ‘pain points’ – whether it’s providing a life-time (or a certain period) warranty, or leaving the job tidier than when you started, your pricing will become much less of an issue
+If you can find and solve those pain points – whether it’s providing a lifetime (or a certain period) warranty, or leaving the job tidier than when you started, your pricing will become much less of an issue.

 Differentiate yourself from online competitors

-• Shift the focus from price to the advantages of buying directly from you.
-For example, tell them about positive feedback you’ve received from other customers.
-You can also point out the disadvantages of not buying from you, such as not being able to make their purchase and take it home that day.
+You can also point out the disadvantages of purchasing online, such as not being able to take their purchase home that day.

 Stand your ground

-Whether you discount your price or not will depend on a number of factors such as how important the customer is to you and the likelihood of ongoing business from them.
-However before you decide to offer a discount remember that:
+Whether you discount your price or not will depend on a number of factors, such as how important the customer is to you and the likelihood of ongoing business from them.
+However, before you decide to offer a discount, remember that:

 Stay cool

 If a customer challenges you on your price, don’t take it personally.
 It’s human nature to look for the best deal.
 Explaining why your product or service is worth the price in a professional and friendly way will go a long way towards winning people over.
+It’s also a good exercise for you because it forces you to really think about what makes your business unique.

 Important information

-This material is provided as a complimentary service of ANZ.
+We’ve provided this material as a complimentary service.
 It is prepared based on information and sources ANZ believes to be reliable.
-Its content is for information only, is subject to change and is not a substitute for commercial judgement or professional advice, which should be sought prior to acting in reliance on it.
-To the extent permitted by law ANZ disclaims liability or responsibility to any person for any direct or indirect loss or damage that may result from any act or omissions by any person in relation to the material.
+ANZ cannot warrant its accuracy, completeness or suitability for your intended use.
+The content is information only, is subject to change, and isn’t a substitute for commercial judgement or professional advice, which you should seek before relying on it.
+To the extent the law allows, ANZ doesn’t accept any responsibility or liability for any direct or indirect loss or damage arising from any act or omissions by any person relying on this material.